Sensitive variables

 Here are some common pitfalls to avoid:

 • Avoid logging your sensitive values: you won’t really get any benefit from logging your sensitive variables since they will be masked by Octopus.
-The masking is in provided in case a downstream system logs the sensitive value inadvertently logging it to the Octopus deployment logs.
+The masking is provided in case a downstream system logs the sensitive value, inadvertently logging it to the Octopus deployment logs.

 • Avoid short values: only sensitive variables with length greater than 3 characters will be masked.
 This is done to prevent false positives causing excessive obfuscation of the logs.
 Consider 8-30 characters depending on the requirements of your deployment.